JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

    ![Drag and drop the package with the business logic code](moving-business-logic.png){width=350}

-2. When Android Studio asks what you'd like to do, select to move the package, and then approve the refactoring.
+2. When Android Studio asks what you'd like to do, select to move the package and then approve the refactoring.

    ![Refactor the business logic package](refactor-business-logic-package.png){width=500}